Balcony Solar for Irish Renters

 Ireland has been ahead of the curve on balcony solar.
 Since October 2022, when the Microgeneration Support Scheme was announced, Irish renters have been able to legally install and grid-connect balcony solar systems.
 Here's what you need to know in 2026.

-The Irish Microgeneration Scheme
+What Is the Irish Microgeneration Scheme for Renters?

 Important for renters: The SEAI grant scheme is primarily designed for homeowners installing rooftop solar.
 Plug-in balcony kits occupy a grey area — they're not explicitly banned, but they're also not covered by the grant scheme.
 For renters, the practical option is a portable plug-in kit that doesn't permanently modify the property.
 Ireland doesn't have an explicit balcony solar framework like Germany, but portable solar panels charging a battery (off-grid) are straightforward to use.